adjust/dev-docs/docs/web/features/configuration/privacy.md

 The data residency feature allows you to choose the country in which Adjust stores your data.
 This is useful if you're operating in a country with strict privacy requirements.
 When you set up data residency, Adjust stores your data in a data center located in the region your have chosen.

-To set your country of data residency, pass the country code of your preferred country to the `initSdk` method as `dataResidency`.
+To set your country of data residency, pass the region code of your preferred country code in the `dataResidency` property of the [`initSdk` method](web-initSdk-invocation).

 ```{include} /web/fragments/Adjust.md
 :start-after: dataResidency